About living in care

 How long will I be in foster care?

-If the court decides it is not safe for you to return home, you will be given a ‘care order’.
+If the court decides it is unsafe for you to return home, you will be given a ‘care order’.
 This means you will be in care until you are 18.
 You may be adopted or be ‘permanently fostered’ by your foster carers.
 Your social worker will explain all these things to you and answer any questions.
 They will also listen to your views.

 What happens when I leave foster care?

-Once you reach 18 you become an adult in the law.
+Once you reach 18, you become an adult in the law.
 You can choose to stay with your foster parents, or you might feel ready to move on.
 We will be there to help with this.

 Find out more about being fostered

 If you're having difficulties at home, you may be thinking about fostering.
-You should contact us before the situation reaches crisis point.
+You should contact us before the situation reaches a crisis point.
 We will do an assessment of you and your family to work out how best to help you.
-If it is at all possible for you to remain with your parents or a relative without harm we will help to do this first.
+If it is at all possible for you to remain with your parents or a relative without harm, we will help to do this first.

 You might want to speak to an adult you trust, like a teacher or youth worker.